SkillPages/SPHLocationPicker/README.md

 ##Usage

 1. Link `CoreLocation.framework` and `MapKit.framework` to your project.
-1a.
 If you are using the default data source for the tableviews, you'll also need to link to `AddressBookUI.framework`
 2. Include the `SPHLocationPickerViewController.h` header
-3. Initialise the SPHLocationPikcer
+3. Initialise the SPHLocationPicker
 ``` objective-c
 SPHLocationPickerViewController *locationPicker = [[SPHLocationPickerViewController alloc] initWithSucess:^(CLPlacemark *place){
         NSLog(@"%@", place.addressDictionary);
     }
                                                                                                     onFailure:nil];
 ```
+4. You can provide your own datasource for the UITableView using the property `tableDataSource`.
+This should conform to both `SPHTableViewDataSource` and `UITableViewDataSource`.
+A default implementation of this is already provided.
-4. Optionally set one of the configuration options
+5. Optionally set one of the configuration options

 `bounce` (default YES) When set to YES, the tableview map will return to the set size on release.